hitaishin-17/ai-calling-assistant/README.md

 # AI Calling Assistant (Java)

-> A fully automated AI-powered calling assistant that engages leads, responds like a real salesperson, and books meetings — with zero human intervention (unless absolutely necessary).
+> AI Calling Assistant is a fully autonomous voice agent that simulates real sales conversations, handles objections, and books meetings — with zero manual intervention(unless its necessary).

 ---